indrajithprabaswara/pollution_data_visualizer/readme.md

 ## Continuous Integration and Delivery
-This repository uses GitHub Actions for automated testing and delivery.
-The `ci.yml` workflow runs unit and integration tests for both Python and JavaScript and builds the Docker image.
-The `cd.yml` workflow pushes the built image to GitHub Container Registry whenever changes land on the `main` branch.
+The `ci.yml` workflow runs unit and integration tests.
+The `cd.yml` workflow builds the image using `pollution_data_visualizer/Dockerfile` and pushes it to GitHub Container Registry when changes land on the `main` branch.